quicksilver/manual/docs/introduction.md

 A slightly different matching algorithm can be installed using the TextStart Ranker plugin and selecting it as the String Ranker handler in Preferences.
 In general it works better matching acronyms over continuous letters in the name of something.
 Specifically, it makes two changes to the algorithm.

 The first is that it favors letters at the beginning of words more.
-E.g., if the input is <kbd>A</kbd><kbd>M</kbd> it will match "Activity Monitor" over "Amazon" since two beginning of word letters are matched instead of just one.
+E.g., if the input is <kbd>A</kbd><kbd>M</kbd> it will match “Activity Monitor” over “Amazon” since two beginning of word letters are matched instead of just one.
 The second difference is that it favors input that matches a higher percentage of the words.
-So the input <kbd>A</kbd><kbd>M</kbd> will favor "Activity Monitor" over "Audio MIDI Setup" since all the words are matched (2 out of 2) instead of two thirds of them (2 out of 3).
+So the input <kbd>A</kbd><kbd>M</kbd> will favor “Activity Monitor” over “Audio MIDI Setup” since all the words are matched (2 out of 2) instead of two thirds of them (2 out of 3).

 TODO: (is this still the case?)
 However there are reported problems with matching things in the third pane such as when using the **Open With…** action or the **Email to…** action.
 Sometimes no results match in the third pane.